Domains Help

 This article will help you to set up a CNAME record for your 123 Reg domain name.

 You can also set different subdomains of your domain (i.e. mywebsite.com) as CNAMEs with the same target, such as 123reg.multiscreensite.com.
-The subdomains will then resolve the IP address of the target, which, in this example, would be 123reg.multiscreensite.com.
+These subdomains will then resolve to the domain name of the target—in this case, 123reg.multiscreensite.com.

 Creating a CNAME record

 Before you begin, you’ll need to ensure your domain is pointed to the 123 Reg nameservers.
-Otherwise, you will not be able to configure the DNS zonefile.
+Otherwise, you won't be able to configure the DNS zone file.

 Please note: it will take between 24-48 hours for any new nameserver (DNS) records to become active.
 For more information on changing your DNS records, please view the following article: How do I change the nameservers for my domain name?